 Let’s take a look.

 The obvious place to start is Belize, of course.
-Belize is the only official English speaking country in Central America due to its status as a former British colony rather than a Spanish one.
-Many Belizeans identify much more as a Caribbean nation, alongside the likes of Jamaica and Barbados than a Central American nation.
+Belize is the only official English-speaking country in Central America due to its status as a former British colony rather than a Spanish one.
+For this reason, Belize is not mentioned in the EF English Proficiency Index.
+Many people in Belize see their country more as a Caribbean nation, alongside the likes of Jamaica and Barbados, than Central American.

-If you include Kriol, and you certainly should, Belize is actually trilingual rather than bilingual.
+If you include Belizean Kriol, and you certainly should, Belize is actually trilingual rather than bilingual.